prioritizr/surveyvoi/README.md

 Usage
 -----

 Here we will provide a short example showing how the *surveyvoi R* package can be used to prioritize funds for ecological surveys.
-In this example, we will generate plans for conducting ecological surveys (temred "survey schemes") using simulated data for `nrow(sim_sites)` sites and `nrow(sim_features)` conservation features (e.g. bird species).
+In this example, we will generate plans for conducting ecological surveys (temred "survey schemes") using simulated data for 6 sites and 3 conservation features (e.g. bird species).
 To start off, we will set the seed for the random number generator to ensure you get the same results as shown here, and load some R packages.

 ``` r
 set.seed(500)